Vorticode/eternium/docs/index.md

 # Eternium

-Eternium is a CSS library for layout and styling elements, requiring significantly fewer classes and markup than similar libraries.
+Eternium is a simple, no-JavaScript, compilation-free, responsive CSS library for layout and styling elements, requiring less markup and classes than other libraries.
 It's 44KB or < **6KB** minified+gzipped and currently in beta.

 [Download eternium.css](eternium.css)